 THE LUCKY HORSESHOE

-The use of Church bells in Christian religions is symbolic of driving away the evil spirits from the marriage to be.
-In Penal times in Ireland this was not possible, so the gift of a small bell acted as a substitute.
+The use of Church bells in Christian religions is symbolic of driving away from the evil spirits from the marriage-to-be.
+In Penal times in Ireland, this was not possible, so the gift of a small bell acted as a substitute.
 Modern Irish weddings often have stationery, invitations, bunting, and decorations adorned with bells, hearts, shamrocks, and horseshoes.
-A small glass or ceramic bell can be used in the Church service and kept as a memento.
+A small glass or ceramic bell known as the makeup bell can be used in the Church service and kept as a memento.
 It is a tradition in Ireland to present a couple with a "make-up" bell for their wedding or anniversary, even engagement.
 The chime of bells is thought to keep evil spirits away and to restore harmony if a couple is fighting.
-The sound of the bell, much like a church bell is to remind a couple of their wedding vows.
+The sound of the bell, much like a church bell is to reminds a couple of their wedding vows.
 This bell is also rung when one partner is ready to "make up" and end any little quarrel.
-Each partner should take turns ringing the bell, lest a quarrel begin again.
+Each partner should take turns ringing the make-up bell, lest a quarrel begins again.

-Upon the bride and groom leaving the Church paper confetti to tossed at the betrothed, but in ancient times an old shoe was tossed over the head of the Bride for luck - not so lucky if it hits the Bride though!
+- Upon the bride and groom leaving the Church paper confetti to toss at the betrothed, but in ancient times an old shoe was tossed over the head of the Bride for luck - not so lucky if it hits the Bride though!